thunderseethe/thunderseethe.github.io/content/posts/emit-base.md

 ```

 We assume our `fun` has a closure type and produce its indices.
+Note only the index of the closure's abstract type and the index of its function type are needed, not the concrete type.
+This is what allows us to treat closures of different environments as if they were functions of the same type.
+We actually couldn't figure out the closure's concrete type if we wanted to here.
+We lack the type information.
-Those are all the indices we need so we can start emitting instructions:
+Those are all the indices we need, so we can start emitting instructions:

 ```rs
 self.emit_ir(*fun, locals, inss);